srimani-programmer/Breast-Cancer-Predictor/README.md

 $ git push -u origin New_Pipeline
 ```

-(Kindly push all the changes to the "New_Pipeline", not main branch)
+#### Note: Kindly do not push any changes to Main or Master Branch.
+A New Branch named "New_Pipeline" is already created and push all the changes to this branch.
+#### Don't forget to create an issue before making a PR
+:point_right: Repo Link : [https://github.com/srimani-programmer/Breast-Cancer-Predictor/](https://github.com/srimani-programmer/Breast-Cancer-Predictor/)
 Finally, go to your repository in the browser and click on `compare and pull requests`.
 Then add a title and description to your pull request that explains your precious effort.